LeeAnnEditor/o365hq/blog/Make your way to zero-trust network security with Microsoft 365.md

 **Block legacy authentication**

-This recently added capability is intended to exclude legacy protocols that won't allow to carry out the [MFA]{.caps} challenge and monitor the session.
-Turning on this policy is important, as the attackers are using tools relying on the protocols, like [POP]{.caps}, [IMAP]{.caps}, [SMTP]{.caps}, etc. When you stop the use of these clients altogether, you eliminate all the vulnerabilities that come along with these protocols.
+This recently added capability is intended to exclude legacy protocols that won't allow the carrying out of the [MFA]{.caps} challenge and monitoring the session.
+Turning on this policy is important, as the attackers are using tools relying on protocols like [POP]{.caps}, [IMAP]{.caps}, [SMTP]{.caps}, etc. When you stop the use of these clients altogether, you eliminate all the vulnerabilities that come along with these protocols.
 Microsoft has found statistically that this policy stops 66% of the compromises in your work.

-Excited to try this out --- look for *Conditions*, then *Client apps* and choose *Other clients* not to let in any apps using legacy authentication.
+Excited to try this out?
+Look for *Conditions*, then *Client apps* and choose *Other clients* to not let in any apps using legacy authentication.

 ![](https://o365hq.com/images/341.png)

-This is how the denial to log in resulting from this policy will look like with Pegasus client.
+This is what the denial to log in resulting from this policy will look like with Pegasus client.

 ![](https://o365hq.com/images/348.png)

 **Require [MFA]{.caps} for admins**

-Having an experience in the investigations of major breaches, Microsoft is creating a set of turnkey baseline policies, which you must simply turn on.
+Having experience in the investigations of major breaches, Microsoft is creating a set of turnkey baseline policies that you just simply turn on.
 Among these is configuring stronger credentials for admins.

 ![](https://o365hq.com/images/344.png)